aframevr/aframe/docs/introduction/javascript-events-dom-apis.md

 [attr-selectors]: https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors

-A-Frame entities and primitives are implemented in a way that [favours performance][faq] and so, some HTML APIs my not work as expected.
+A-Frame entities and primitives are implemented in a way that [favours performance][faq] such that some HTML APIs may not work as expected.
 For instance, [attribute selectors involving values][attr-selectors] won't work and a [mutation observer][mutation-observer] won't trigger changes when a entity's component is altered.